philanderson888/course-notes/random/a 3 learning-tech.md

 Control-E and Control-Shift-E loop through files also bring up search box

-- Control-Shift-P - find your installed extension

 - Control-Shift-P - type 'keyboard' and select `Open Keyboard Shortcuts` and now we can enter a keyboard shortcut eg `emmet wrap with abbreviation` and assign a keystroke

-- Control-Shift-K - delete line
+- Control-K - delete line

 - Alt and Up Arrow - move line

-- Shift-Alt-Arrow - copy line
+- Shift-Alt-Arrow - duplicate line

 - Control - K - C and Control - K - U   comment and uncomment